TyDevX/TyDevX/README.md

 ## License

-Most of my code is licensed under the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt), which means you can use it however you want.
+Most of my code is licensed under the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt), which means you can use it however you want, as long as you give me credit.

 ## Contributions